megaspazz/EverWingForever/README.md

     2. Press [Z] to stop the bot.
     3. Press [C] to toggle the bot.
 2. The hotkey for toggling Convenience Shortcuts on and off is [Ctrl + Alt + Shift + F6].
+3. If you are already at the level cap of 50, you can change the `_gamesToLevelUp` variable to some arbitrarily high number so that it won't ever waste time trying to click the OK button in the Level Up popup.
+This is a very small micro-optimization that probably doesn't save that much time, though.

 ## Farming Help